brokoli777/SecureGuard/README.md

 - Instead of creating two separate server and client applications which would be difficult for the user to setup, we opted to create a node.js based full stack application that can be accessed from the web or run locally.
 This means user can use the the published website without downloading any python files as we are using javascript version of python libraries in the application.

 - Some of the UI has been improved from PRJ566 design to make it easier for the user to navigate.
+- Additional routes were created for testing without sign in.